 A few miles north of Mammoth Lakes Basin you’ll find the June Lake Loop.
-Known for its fall beauty, this lake known as the “Eastern Sierra’s Original Resort Community” is lovely all year round.
-June Lake is anchored by a downtown village with a number of lodges and restaurants.
+Known for its fall beauty, this lake is known as the “Eastern Sierra’s Original Resort Community” is lovely all year round.
+June Lake is anchored by a downtown village with several lodges and restaurants.

 The lake itself is served by two marinas with boat rentals and launches.
 Families enjoy relaxing and splashing at the popular swimming beach at the northeast end of the lake, accessible through the Oh Ridge Campground.
 The shore is shallow, making it perfect for swimming, relaxing on rafts and floats, or even launching a kayak.